-Oregano is closely related to sweet marjoram, which is another extremely popular herb.
+Oregano is closely related to sweet marjoram, which is another extremely popular herb grown in raised bed herb gardens.
 As a result, the plants also go by the name of wild marjoram.
 Currently, there are around 36 varieties of oregano that are grown all around the world.
 It is a perennial plant that blooms twice a year in summer and autumn.

 Planting this herb in your garden will guarantee a continuous supply throughout the year.
 The herb adds a distinct flavor and aroma to some of our favorite dishes, including pasta, omelets, roast potatoes, tomato dishes, lentils, kebab, and pizza.

 To enjoy an ongoing supply and encourage healthy growth, it is essential to harvest oregano properly.
 We’ve got all the tips you need to know about harvesting oregano.
 Scroll down to learn how to harvest and store oregano the right way!

 If you have an established patch of well-growing oregano in your herb garden, or even if you have oregano in a container or Epic Grow Bags, late spring or early summer is a good time to pick leaves.

 But if your plant is not mature, you will have to wait a while before your plants grow and become ready for harvest.
 You may start harvesting your oregano plant once the stems grow at least 4 to 5 inches tall.

 The best time to harvest oregano is right before it blooms.
 At that point, the plant has developed its highest concentration of essential oils.
 The flavor is strong, potent, and at its peak at that time.